 It’s always a good idea to keep your profile fresh by rotating your pictures and changing your header message once in a while.
 Every week create a new and clever, creative, or filtered subject header.
 Different subject headers attract different people, therefore you may reach “new” people by keeping your header fresh and updated.

 Online Dating Magazine is often adding clever, funny, unique, and even strange profiles to its Top 10 List.
 Check these often for new ideas and use your header to attract new people.

-(Editor’s Note: This article was originally published in 2006 and updated in 2015)
+(Editor’s Note: Since the printing of this article, Date.com has shut its doors, so we’ve removed the link.
+This article was originally published in 2006 and last updated in 2017)